armoniax/amax.whitepaper/amax.whitepaper-en.md

 - v2.0：enable web3.0 resource mining and provide SDK for interfacing with web3 resources; and
 - v3.0：provide layer0-base, layer-0, layer-1, etc. template implementation to enable rapid blockchain development;

-After Armonia `v3.0` has been achieved, all development will be driven by the `developer DAO`.
+Note: After Armonia `v3.0` has been achieved, all development will be driven by the `developer DAO`.

 ## Core team